-The Year 7 course assumes students have only had some experience of Drama during their primary education.
-It aims to introduce important basic skills used in movement and verbal communication, encourage creativity through drama and develop appreciation of live performance.
-Students will undertake some tasks individually and some in a variety of groups.
-There will be opportunities to increase confidence and self-esteem as students experience success and enjoyment in completing and reflecting on their work.
-There is a strong focus throughout this course on developing the skills to work collaboratively with a range of peers.
+The Year 7 Drama course aims to introduce important basic skills used in movement and verbal communication, encourage creativity through drama and develop appreciation of live performance.
+Students will undertake some tasks individually and some in pairs or groups.
+There will be opportunities to increase confidence and self-esteem as students experience success and enjoyment in completing, sharing and reflecting upon their learning.
+There is a strong focus throughout this course on developing the skills to work collaboratively and creatively with a range of peers.